Chronicle | Good start in Finland (0-2)

 Real Betis have made a very good start to the UEFA Europa League season.
-Verdiblancos, who today presented their new orange third jersey for the first time, took the three points from Finland after beating HJK Helsinki.
+Verdiblancos, who debuted today in their new orange third jersey, took the three points from Finland after beating HJK Helsinki.

 Very bad news for the team came as soon as he started when Juanmi was injured after poor support.
 The man from Malaga had to leave the stadium on a stretcher and was replaced by Rodri.
 After this unfortunate incident, Bittis began to dominate the match little by little.